dghoshal-lbl/madats/README.md

 the workflow and data.
 The current API supports Python.
 Below are the key functions in the API.

-    1 create a VDS
+    1. create a VDS
         madats.create() -> VDS

-    2. map a workflow into VDS or add virtual data objects to VDS
+    2. add virtual objects to VDS
+    2.1. map a workflow into VDS
         madats.map(VDS, workflow[, data_properties])

-	madats.vds.VirtualDataObject(data_object) -> VirtualDataObject
+    2.2. create a data-centric workflow in VDS madats.vds.VirtualDataObject(data_object) -> VirtualDataObject
     	madats.vds.Task() > Task
     	VirtualDataObject.add_consumer(Task)